Wide Band Interaction Impedance and Mode Excitation in Glide Symmetric Double Corrugated Waveguides for mm-wave TWTs: Introduction

-Glide symmetry in periodic structures like the TWT was originally studied in \cite{crepeau64,Mittra65,Mittra66,Hessel73} and has gained notable interest as this feature has several advantages, such as low dispersion, wide stopbands, and high levels of on-axis anisotropy (used in lens antenna design) \cite{quevedo21}.
-Glide symmetry was used in electron-beam devices for long time including the 1950s \cite{Gould58,Harvey60,Kieburtz70,Staprans73,Mendel73} but without knowing the deep spectral properties later highlighted in \cite{Hessel73}.
-Glide symmetry was first studied in 1964 \cite{crepeau64} and is a specific case of higher symmetries, created with translation of half of the geometrical period, followed by a reflection in a so-called glide plane.
+Glide symmetry in periodic structures like the TWT was originally studied in \cite{crepeau64,Mittra65,Hessel73} and has gained notable interest as this feature has several advantages, such as low dispersion, wide stopbands, and high levels of on-axis anisotropy (used in lens antenna design) \cite{quevedo21}.
+Glide symmetry was used in electron-beam devices for long time including the 1950s \cite{Gould58, Harvey60,Kieburtz70,Staprans73} but without knowing the deep spectral properties later highlighted in \cite{Hessel73}.
 This type of high symmetry, as well as screw symmetry, has been used in microwave structures such as filters, traveling wave tubes, and traveling-wave antennas \cite{Hessel73}.
 Recently, interest in glide symmetry has been resurrected with new and fascinating applications \cite{quevedo21,quevedo20}, such as widening the bandwidth and increasing the attenuation of holey structures at the stopband, useful for producing cost-effective gap waveguides \cite{ebrahimpouri18}.
-There, a glide-symmetric holey electromagnetic bandgap (EBG) structure has been proposed to be used to manufacture low-cost waveguide structures at high frequencies.
 Regarding recent TWTs, straight rectangular SWSs with glide symmetric staggered vane interaction structure have been previously studied (see \cite{Field18} and references therein), leading to, for example, a 100-W, 200-GHz high bandwidth amplifier.
-Furthermore, an offset double corrugated SWS as enabling power amplifier for long range sub-THz links was proposed in \cite{Basu2021} and in \cite{Patent} where the pillars (i.e, corrugations) exhibit glide symmetry (a structure here referred to as "BB Glide", see Fig. \ref{fig:unit-cells}), though no comprehensive data and results were shown.\\
+Furthermore, an offset double corrugated SWS as enabling power amplifier for long range sub-THz links was proposed in \cite{Basu2021} and in \cite{Patent} where the pillars (i.e, corrugations) exhibit glide symmetry (a structure here referred to as "BB Glide", see Fig. \ref{fig:unit-cells}), though no comprehensive data and results were shown.